matthewsmawfield/TEP-GNSS/manuscript-code-longspan.md

 **Objective**: Test whether the coherence field responds to Earth's rotational dynamics (Claim C).

 **Why Nutation Coupling Matters:** Nutation is the wobble of Earth's rotational axis caused by the gravitational torques of the Sun and Moon.
-Detection of coupling to nutation indicates the phenomenon responds to Earth's rotational dynamics—either directly or through coupling to orbital perturbations that nutation induces.
-Either pathway demonstrates sensitivity to multiple geophysical timescales and rules out simple, single-mechanism atmospheric or ionospheric effects, which are decoupled from Earth's rotational mechanics.
+Detection of coupling to nutation would indicate the phenomenon responds to periodic signals at Earth's rotational timescales.
+This could reflect either direct coupling to Earth's rotational dynamics or indirect coupling through orbital mechanics (nutation → orbital perturbations → GNSS response).
+Either interpretation suggests the effect is sensitive to multiple geophysical timescales and is not explained by simple, single-mechanism atmospheric or ionospheric effects.

 Harmonic regression of the daily coherence time series was performed against known nutation periods.
 Results show coupling to Earth's rotational dynamics: